How to Sell SaaS: 9 Tips for Startup Sales Success

 Never sell to unqualified customers.
 Sometimes that will mean saying “no” to a customer who wants to give you money.
 Closing an easy deal might be tempting, but the cost of churn will always outweigh short-term revenue.

 Here’s why selling to the wrong customers will kill your SaaS startup.

 And they’ll be right.
 It’s your responsibility to prevent bad customers from buying your product.
-Make sure you properly qualify every lead with these four steps:
+Make sure you properly qualify every lead with these steps:

 - Create an ideal customer profile

 - Figure out their decision-making process